Learning Design and Consultation

 Consultations are available by request.

-Process & Consultations
+Process and Consultations

 The context of your request will determine the process to a large extent.
 You may just want to talk about a challenge you are having in your course or learning environment.
 Or you may have an idea in mind to develop a new course, learning activity or learning resource.